 - Job applicants.
 We may accept applications for employment online through our Sites, and we will collect personal information from you in connection with your application, such as your contact information, employment history, among other data.
 You also may sign up for updates on career opportunities with Lincoln Financial.

-Information We Automatically Collect.
-We may automatically collect the following information about your use of our Sites or Services through cookies, web beacons, and other technologies: your domain name; your browser type and operating system; web pages you view; links you click; your IP address; the length of time you visit our Sites and or use our Services; the referring URL, or the webpage that led you to our Sites; and our access time, browser type, domain name, IP address and page views.
+- Information we automatically collect.
+We may automatically collect the following information about your use of our Sites through cookies, web beacons, and other technologies: your domain name; your browser type and operating system; web pages you view; links you click; your IP address; the length of time you visit our Sites; the referring URL, or the webpage that led you to our Sites; and our access time, browser type, domain name, and IP address.
 Please see the section "Tracking Visitors to our Sites" below for additional information.